All guides

 • Drill one at a time.
 Work through a clean, focused set one question at a time, with the full worked solution after each (or hold all feedback until a scorecard, in test mode).

 Every question you answer counts toward the same daily practice and feeds your predicted band and your spaced-repetition review deck, so the ones you get wrong come back automatically.
-The free tier gives you 10 questions a day; Premium removes the cap and unlocks the advanced pacing and longer, custom quizzes.
+The free tier gives you 10 questions a day and keeps your last three finished quizzes open; Premium removes the cap, unlocks the advanced pacing and longer custom quizzes, lets you save one setup of your own, and keeps every quiz in your history with its full worked solutions.

 Common timing mistakes to avoid